Irzu09/technicalTest/README.md

 # technicalTest

-This is decription for readme file
+This is decription for readme file for the Technical test.